skillsreactor/skillsreactor.com/_posts/2020-12-14-building-a-command-line-rpg-with-nodejs-getting-started.md

     by thinking about our plan and how we can structure the components...
 lead: >-
-    It's always a good idea at the start of a new project to take plenty of time to consider what your are building and how to structure your code.
+    It's always a good idea at the start of a new project to take plenty of time to consider what you are building and how to structure your code.
     Spending the time up front to get the design right will usually save time during implementation.
 recommended_tag: node